 Natural Resources and Climate of Berlin-Ichthyosaur State Park

 Berlin-Ichthyosaur State Park encompasses 1,540 acres.
 The elevation ranges from 6,840 feet to a high point of 7,880 feet.
 The hillsides in the park are covered with big sagebrush, while pinyon pine and Utah juniper dominate the upper elevations.
+View a checklist of plants that are found at Berlin-Ichthyosaur State Park and tne surrounding areas.
 Common animal inhabitants include mule deer, black-tailed jackrabbits, cottontails, western bluebirds, pinyon jays, chukar partridge, whiptail lizards, western fence lizards, gophers and snakes.

 Nestled at 7,000 feet on the western slope of central Nevada’s Shoshone mountain range, the park provides an array of stimulating recreational opportunities.
 The forested slopes provide shade, and breezes help to moderate the summer temperatures which seldom exceed 90˚F. Late spring and early fall can often be the nicest times of the year.
 Winter visits to the park are possible, but call for weather and road conditions before visiting.